-Last year, I was walking through the streets of Athens and noticed the locals carrying strands of beads; constantly running them through their fingers as if counting each one.
-I later discovered the beads, called komboloi (or worry beads) are considered a strong aspect of Greek and Cypriot culture, used as a stress relief device.
+A few years back, I was walking through the streets of Athens when I noticed the locals carrying strands of beads, constantly running them through their fingers as if counting each one.
+I later learned that the beads, called komboloi (or worry beads), are a longstanding aspect of Greek and Cypriot culture, used as a stress relief device.

-Since I spotted these colorful komboloi-inspired beads by Brooklyn-based Fredericks and Mae, I've started considering carrying a strand around myself to cope with impending deadlines.
+These colorful komboloi-inspired beads by Brooklyn designers Fredericks and Mae have made me consider acquiring a strand myself, to cope with impending deadlines—or decorate a wall.
 The necklaces are made from horsehair, leather string, wooden beads, and Gutermann thread dyed in pigment.

-Above: The Small Worry Beads measure 18 inches long and cost $100 from Matter.
+Above: The Small Worry Beads measure 27 inches long; they're $100 from Fredericks & Mae.